-The recently adopted two sided organizational structure is working well - the participatory governance organization which is charged with decisions and recommendations and the administrative organization which is charged with action and implementation.
+The two-sided organizational structure is working well - the role of the participatory governance organization is making decisions and recommendations, and as for the the administrative organization, it deals with action and implementation.
 On the administrative side, the Management Team (MT), comprised of deans and directors, continues to function in an advisory capacity and meets to share information, identify areas for improvement, recommend solutions to problems, and apply respective skills and knowledge in support of all areas of the college.

-On the participatory governance side, the Executive Committee (EC), comprised of representatives from the council of chairs, faculty and staff senate, management team, student body association, and campus deans and cabinet functions to improve communication among all COM-FSM internal constituents, ensure experiential decision making, enhance team building and integration, and provide authentic and effective participatory governance.
+On the participatory governance side, the Executive Committee (EC), comprised of representatives from the council of chairs, faculty and staff senate, management team, student body association, and campus deans and cabinet members to improve communication among all COM-FSM internal constituents, ensure experiential decision making, enhance team building and integration, and provide authentic and effective participatory governance.
 The committee makes decisions and/or recommendations to the President on matters relating to all COM-FSM internal constituents.
 The committee is the final link in the participatory governance process.